Skip to Content

 A brain injury can be devastating for the victim and their family.
 While many injuries can be cured or treated, a brain injury can change how a person senses, communicates, and interacts with the world and the people around them.

-At Friday & Cox LLC, we understand how life-altering brain injuries are on victims and their loved ones.
-We carefully prepare cases, utilizing all available evidence and expert testimony, and are prepared to go to trial when necessary while compassionately guiding our clients through the legal process.
+At Friday & Cox LLC, we understand how life-altering brain injuries are for victims and their loved ones.
+Our brain injury lawyers in Pittsburgh carefully prepare cases, utilize evidence and expert testimony, and are prepared to go to trial when necessary while compassionately guiding our clients through the legal process of seeking justice and compensation.

 Why Choose Friday & Cox LLC?